 Defining Listing Fields

-This chapter describes how to add individual listing fields to a cube.
+This article describes how to add individual listing fields to a cube.
 With individual listing fields, users can create custom listings in the Analyzer.

 About User-Defined Custom Listings